sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 3. **Search and Discovery**: Registries offer search and discovery features, making it easy to find images by name, tags, or other metadata.

-4. **Versioning**: Registries support versioning of images using tags.
-This allows users to specify which version of an image they want to pull.

-5. **Webhooks**: Some registries support webhooks, which trigger events (e.g., on image push) that can be used to automate workflows, such as triggering CI/CD pipelines.

-6. **Replication**: Enterprise-level registries often support replication to mirror images across different regions or data centers for redundancy and performance.

-7. **Scalability**: Registries are designed to scale and handle a large number of images, users, and requests.

 ## What is docker-compose
 Docker Compose is a tool for defining and running multi-container Docker applications.
 It allows you to define a multi-container application in a single file called a "docker-compose.yml" file, which specifies the services, networks, and volumes needed for your application.
 Docker Compose simplifies the process of managing complex, multi-container applications and orchestrating their deployment.